| Club Name: | Rangers Football Club |

 Rangers training ground

 The club have trained at the Rangers Training Centre since July 2001 after the club built a multi-million-pound complex.
-It is located in Milngavie, East Dunbartonshire and took the name of Murray Park in honour of their former owner, David Murray, when it first opened.
+It is located in Milngavie, East Dunbartonshire and took the name of Murray Park in honour of its former owner, David Murray when it first opened.

 Previous training ground: Ibrox Stadium